 We are a small hobby farm located in Williamsburg, Ohio.
 We have Nigerian Dwarf Goats, chickens, and rabbits.
 We chose the Nigerian Dwarf breed because of its smaller size and the fact it is still a dairy goat.
 This is the second year that we are milking our goats.
 We do test for CAE, Johnes and CL and are a CAE, Johnes and CL free Farm.
 Click here for the 2011 test results and Click here for the 2013 test results Our veterinarian is Dr. Liming from Rolling Hills Veterinary Services

+Most of our goats have a milking star with AGS and ADGA.
 Last year (2013) both Millie and Moose got their milking star.
-This year we started our Dairy Herd Improvement program.
+This year, Betzy, Flower, Lilly, Spice and Tilly got their milking star with the one day milk test.
+This year we are in our second year with the Dairy Herd Improvement program.

 The snow is melting.
 It is March and the temperatures are getting more comfortable.
 The coats for the goats are off.

 We have baby goats, but they are going quick.
 Early April, more baby goats will arrive.
 Soon the grass starts growing and before we know it we complain about the heat.